 Bought galaxy watch 4 classic in Norway, but i can not download monitor app for my Oneplus 8t.
 Information about this was hidding in a subjekt that was almost impossible to find.
 Difficult to find that info on official pages.
 Any solution what to do?

 It was known even before this watch generation was released that the Samsung Health Monitor for ECG and blood pressure monitoring would only work with Samsung smartphones due to the medical certification that these had to run (and the fact that the Samsung Health Monitor is a Galaxy Store only app).

-So no, you can't install the Samsung Health Monitor on anything besides Samsung smartphones with full KNOX support (full One UI as opposed to running One UI Core).
+So no, you can't install the Samsung Health Monitor on anything besides Samsung smartphones.
 Sorry, but no blood pressure and ECG features for you.

 This is pure tying on order to force to buy a Samsung phone.
 Why should this be resticted?
 The hardware is working, the watch is measuring and the software is registering.
 The only restriction here is the fully functional software only being available via the samsung store, when it should be available via the google play store, where only a restricted version is available.
 I feel misled havong bought a watch 4 and cannot make use of its full potential, while I have a non samsung phone.